RubP04/hackathon-website/README.md

 ## Contributing

 Contributions are welcome!
 Please open issues and submit pull requests for any improvements or bug fixes.
 For more details, please refer to the contribution guidelines in the repository.

+## License

+The project currently does not have a license.
+We suggest adopting the MIT License for its permissive nature, which allows for extensive use and modification of the code.